dennislee22/ECS-AI-Ops/README.md

 ## Quick Start

 - **Python 3.12** is required.
 - In an air-gapped environment, all Python libraries listed in `requirements.txt` must be pre-downloaded and hosted on an internal PyPI mirror or installed from local wheel files.

-Use `pip install -r requirements.txt`.
-- Download the LLM and embedding models before starting:
+#### 1. Download the LLM and embedding models before starting:

 ##### Qwen3-8B
 ```bash